pelenupe/2equals12/DESIGN.md

 ### Future Improvements
 Caching OpenAI exploration results for faster repeated queries.

+Creating a newsletter to send out daily facts and/or a push notification.

 Adding "favorites" or "saved facts" via localStorage or user accounts.